 The Level 4 Certificate in Sports Massage Therapy builds on the knowledge gained on a Level 3 Sports Massage course by introducing the skills required to treat and correct common patterns of dysfunction and pre-diagnosed injuries.

-All applicants should have completed a Level 3 Diploma in Sports Massage prior to starting this programme.
+All applicants should have completed a Level 3 Diploma in Sports Massage and this must be evidenced prior to starting this programme.

 You must have completed a: